-Disclaimer of opinion
+Disclaimer of Opinion

-We were engaged to audit the financial statements of Broadland District Council the Council for the year ended 31 March 2023.
+We were engaged to audit the financial statements of Broadland District Council ('the Council') for the year ended 31 March 2024.
 The financial statements comprise the:

-- Council Movement in Reserves Statement. - Council Comprehensive Income and Expenditure Statement. - Council Balance Sheet. - Council Cash Flow Statement, - the related notes 1 to 32 including a summary of significant accounting policies, - Collection Fund and the related notes 1 to 3.
+- Council Movement in Reserves Statement, - Council Comprehensive Income and Expenditure Account, - Council Balance Sheet, - Council Cash Flow Statement - the related notes 1 to 33 of the Council including material accounting policy information - Collection Fund and the related notes 1 to 3.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.